 It is essential that candidates for dental implants have enough bone tissue to support the posts.
 Fortunately, if your jaw has started to recede because of tooth loss, a bone graft can often restore your candidacy.

 Smoking can interfere with your body's ability to heal after surgery, which increases the chance of implant failure.
 Smokers should quit several months before surgery and refrain from smoking during recovery.

 Implant Surgery Is Safe & Carefully Planned

-Many patients hesitate at the thought of dental implants when nonsurgical options like bridges are available.
+Many of our Albuquerque patients hesitate at the thought of dental implants when nonsurgical options like bridges are available.
 However, implants are not only the gold standard for tooth replacement, but Dr. Slaman also uses the latest technology to plan treatment and reduce the risk of surgical complications.
 His careful approach can ensure a comfortable restoration and natural-looking smile.

 Take a look at how a crown supported by implants works...

 Dr. Slaman will use our advanced GALILEOS ComfortPLUS cone beam imaging to capture 3-D images of your jaw.
 Then he can look for signs of bone recession.
-If you require a bone graft, he may refer you to a specialist for treatment, or he may perform your procedure here in the office.
+If you require a bone graft, he may refer you to a specialist for treatment, or he may perform your procedure here in our Albuquerque office.
 The 3-D images will also enable him to create a unique treatment plan.

 Dental Implant Basics

 Dental Implants are the gold standard in teeth replacement, providing unrivaled support and aesthetics.
 Dr. James Slaman describes the basics of dental implants, which he is able to place at his Albuquerque, NM, office.